NitLab/NITOS-administration-tool/README.md

 NITOS-administration-tool
 =========================

-This tool provides a friendly administrative interface, using the NITOS API (https://github.com/NitLab/Nitos_api).
+This tool provides a friendly administrative interface, using the [NITOS API](https://github.com/NitLab/Nitos_api).

 Currently, the administrator can manage the following resources :